Resolution of compact Einstein orbifolds in general dimensions: Preliminaries and Set-up

-\paragraph{Weighted H\"older norms on glued manifold} The neck region connects singular point of \( (M_0, g_0) \) and infinity of \( (N, g_b) \), so we need a weighted Hölder norm that detects both the growth near orbifold point and the decay on ALE end.
+The neck region connects singular point of \( (M_0, g_0) \) and infinity of \( (N, g_b) \), so we need a weighted Hölder norm that detects both the growth near orbifold point and the decay on ALE end.

 As preparation, we recall the definition of weighted Hölder norms on orbifold \( (M_0, g_0) \).
 Given \( k \in \mathbb{N} \cup \{0\} \), \( \alpha \in (0,1] \), \( \beta \in \mathbb{R}_{>0} \), for a tensor field \( s \):